 REALISTIC / VERSE

 Because of the pandemic, Malin is sent away to live with her grandparents on the Wabanaki reservation.
 A rez dog named Malsum adopts her, becoming her ally and friend, which helps her adjust to living without her parents.
-When a government worker arrives to check on her, her new best friend Malsum scares her off.
-That’s when her grandparents teach Malin about the history of Native kids who were taken away by the government.
-Her grandparents share many other stories of their beliefs and history which help Malin connect to her heritage and feel her less sad about missing her parents, bothered with inconsistent Internet and school lessons, and feel less troubled about staying indoors.
+Her grandparents teach Malin about the history of Native kids taken away by the government.
+Her grandparents share many other stories of their beliefs and history which help Malin connect to her heritage.

 Nick and Tesla’s High-Voltage Danger Lab by Science Bob Pflugfleder and Steve Hockensmith